 I’ve been on the hunt to find a super simple furniture DIY that anyone can do by simply finding the supplies and recreating the project on their own.
 No cutting wood or welding involved!
 I took a little trip to Lowes with the kids one day to research and see what my options were.
 I wanted something that was modern, simple, sleek and of course, Scandinavian-inspired.

-Here’s what I did: In order to keep the tables looking sleek I went with three step stair frames as legs for each table, instead of your traditional four.
-I decided to do one table with white and the other black, since I couldn’t decide what I liked more!
-(Heads up: the steps come with stickers that are quote difficult to remove, but with the help of a little gasoline they came off a lot more easily)!
-Simply pre-drill two holes for the screws per leg.
+I made legs for each table with three-step stair frames.
+I decided to do one table in white and the other black since I couldn’t decide what I liked more!
+(Heads up: the steps come with stickers that are quite difficult to remove, but with the help of a little gasoline they came off a lot more easily)!
+Grab your drill and use it for making two holes for the screws for each leg.

 I love the mixture of wood and metal and I am so happy with how this project turned out!
 It takes a matter of minutes and you have so much fun putting the pieces together.
 Honestly, anyone can do this!